Here is an all-too-often familiar scenario.

 Finally, labor standards systems typically have been designed to integrate with most of the major WFM solutions on the market, so the process is straightforward to achieve integration.
 If you do not have a tool and you are using, for example, Excel, integration can still be achieved by an export and manually inputting the file into your WFM application.
 This is certainly not the optimal method, but still feasible.
 The point is, you should be thinking ahead at the beginning of your labor standards project to how you will ultimately integrate your standards into a WFM application.

 Just as accurate labor standards are an underpinning of effective store operations, they are also a critical piece of effective financial planning and analysis regarding labor.
-An accurate picture of how much labor is required in stores, particularly in discrete detail down to the task level, allows a series of intelligent decisions to be made; a reconciliation between labor demand and available budget reveals productivity challenges, underfunding and ramifications to the service model.
+An accurate picture of how much labor is required in stores, particularly in discrete detail down to the task level, allows a series of intelligent decisions to be made.
+Reconciling labor demand and available budget reveals productivity challenges, underfunding and ramifications to the service model.
 However, it is critical that this process is not oversimplified.
 Consider how WFM systems use standards to generate schedules.
 If, in financial analysis, standards are simply applied against historic drivers (traffic, transactions, units sold, etc.) then the true labor demand can be greatly underestimated.

 It is critical to remember that standards are only one piece of the puzzle and the hours that are used to schedule will be different than the simple application of forecasted drivers to labor standards (also known as “Raw Hours”).
 Typically, the hours scheduled will be higher.
 There are various reasons for this.
 Let’s examine a few: